 Keep your dog entertained – Some dogs eat dirt out of boredom, so give your dog more attention and buy him new and entertaining toys to keep him occupied.
 Also, take him on extra walks and keep him so busy that he will be too tired to bother eating dirt.

-Eating dirt in specific places – If your dog is only eating dirt in specific areas of your yard, try to avoid those places when you take him outside.
+Eating dirt in specific places – If your dog is only eating dirt in specific areas of your yard, try to avoid those places when you take him outside, or changing the boundaries of their invisible dog fence.
 This is a sign that your is actually interested in a specific thing in the dirt and not the actual dirt.
 If this behavior still bothers you, make a point of keeping him away from that area.

 Keep houseplants out of reach – If you have plants inside, keep them out of reach of your dog to prevent him from eating the dirt.
 You can also try a spay that discourages the taste.
 When you see your dog walk towards the plants, tell him to sit instead making sure to give him a treat as a reward for the positive behavior.

 Anxiety – When your dog shows signs of anxiousness as well as eating dirt, it can be an indication of anxiety.
-Remove stressors from your dog’s life and add more entertainment, but if that still doesn’t work, you may want to ask your vet about anxiety medication.
+Remove stressors from your dog’s life and add more entertainment, but if that still doesn’t work, you may want to ask your vet about supplements you can give your dog for anxiety.

 Work with a dog trainer – If all else fails, consult a behavior specialist or dog trainer.
 An experienced behavior specialist or dog trainer can give you tips to help prevent your dog’s dirt-eating behavior.